-Finally, in Figure 8(d) we plot a Posterior Probability Map (see [19]) of the effect of presenting images of faces.
-The map shows the probability that the effect is greater than 0.5 per cent of the global mean value.
-This is similar to the SPM in figure 8(c) in having highly activated voxels in bilateral fusiform cortex.
-For a discussion of the relation between PPMs and SPMs see [19].
+Finally, in Fig. 8d we plot a posterior probability map (see Friston et al., 2002b) of the effect of presenting images of faces.
+The map shows the probability that the effect is greater than 0.5% of the global mean value.
+This is similar to the SPM in Fig. 8c in having highly activated voxels in bilateral fusiform cortex.
+For a discussion of the relation between PPMs and SPMs see Friston et al. (2002b).